Lead in Schools and Child Care Centers

 Protect workers, contractors, and staff from occupational exposure

-Occupational Safety and Health Administration's (OSHA) lead standards should be incorporated into a school policy for contractors, maintenance, and custodial staff.
+OSHA's lead standards should be incorporated into a school policy for contractors, maintenance, and custodial staff.
 Key areas include:

-- Limits on airborne lead concentrations (Permissible Exposure Limit or PEL);
+- Limits on airborne lead concentrations (Permissible Exposure Limit or PEL).

-- Requirements for using HEPA vacuums and wet cleaning methods for housekeeping;
+- Requirements for using HEPA vacuums and wet cleaning methods for housekeeping.

 - The provision of Personal Protective Equipment (PPE).